charmarr/charmarr-meta/adr/storage/adr-005-config-storage.md

 ## Decision Outcome

 Chosen option: **"Option 1: Native databases on Juju-managed storage"**, because it provides the simplest architecture with minimal operational overhead while meeting all functional requirements.
-The benefits of PostgreSQL (faster restore, unified backup) do not justify the added complexity for a v1 media automation platform where disaster recovery events are rare.
+The benefits of PostgreSQL (faster restore, unified backup) do not justify the added complexity for v1.

 ### Consequences